RenatoCesarF/back-to-pixels/src/posts/the-refactoring-process-in-rings-code.md

 game = Game().run()
 ```

 Even with this "better" code, there are always things to improve everywhere.
-Such as an Input class to handle all the input commands and logic (that I hidded in this example), or some particles and sound managers (that i didn't implemented yet).
+Such as an Input class to handle all the input commands and logic (that I hid in this example), or some particles and sound managers (that I didn't implement yet).

 As Uncle Bob says in "Clean Architecture":

-> Good (clean and well architectured) code, should look like well writen poem
+> Good (clean and well architectured) code, should look like a well-written poem

-The new rings architecture looks like some Ok poem, but I actually think it could be better, mainlly in the *Player* class (the animation system is kind messed up).
-In the end, all I did was to hide things properly and realocate then where they should be.
+The new rings architecture looks like some Ok poem, but I think it could be better, mainly in the *Player* class (the animation system is kind of messed up).
+In the end, all I did was hide things properly and reallocate them where they should be.

-All the world logic and draw are inside the *World* class, for example, and the same things applies to all the other pieces of the game.
-It's clear that I don't have much to organize, but it was a good start point to do all this refatoration.
+All the world logic and drawing are inside the *World* class, for example, and the same thing applies to all the other pieces of the game.
+It's clear that I don't have much to organize, but it was a good starting point to do all these refactorings.

-# What Rings has until now?
+# What Rings have until now?
 Rings started as an experiment, just me trying to implement some cool game-development features.
-So, the porject doesn't have much, just some split, bad implemented simple features, like particles, animations, colisions and sparks (that i just copied from DaFlufy).
-But those simple things that I have will be re-writed and documented here in the future.
+So, the project doesn't have much, just some split, badly implemented simple features, like particles, animations, collisions, and sparks (that I just copied from DaFlufy).
+But those simple things that I have will be re-write and documented here in the future.

 For now, the game looks something like this: